richardcocks/richardcocks.github.io/2025-03-24-PasswordGen.md

 Okay, well that's a bit of a performance regression.
 We'd need to understand the trade-offs of using the full character set vs the reduced character set with better performance.

+At this point we can drop benchmarking the "weak" version entirely.
+We now have  a secure version that has feature parity with the original while also being faster than the original code.

+The most optimised vulnerable version is much faster of course, but [there are even faster weak generators](https://xkcd.com/221/).

 There's a couple of final performance tweaks we can try, but before we do, we should address the third bullet point on the list of problems with the original co-pilot code.

 ## Fixing the functionality

-It's important we don't lose sight of our goal, a working password generator that won't frustrate us 1 in 100 times we use it by returning something with no symbols.
+It's important we don't lose sight of our goal, a working password generator that won't frustrate us by sometimes returning a password that contains no symbols.

-There are a few approaches to this, some of which are fraught with the danger of re-introducing bias.
-One naive way would be to simply generate a character (or `k` characters ) from the symbols set, then generate `n-k` characters from the full set, then shuffle them all together.
+There are a few approaches to fixing this issue, some of which are fraught with the danger of re-introducing bias.
+One naive way is to generate a character from the symbols set (or `k` characters) and then generate `n-k` characters from the full set, then shuffle both sets together.
 This would however reintroduce a subtle bias.

 The easiest way to demonstrate this bias is with a set of 3 fair coins.

 We have 8 possible random outcomes:

 ```